 Penny Pinchin’ Mom has an awesome back-to-school price comparison database found here.

-For my younger kids, I am still able to find great deals at stores like Crazy 8 and Gymboree, especially if you shop mid-summer.
+For my younger kids, the Childrens Place is my go-to.
 Prices tend to go up the closer you get to August!

 4. Don’t try to buy the school supplies in one trip.